multani/gcp-changelog/content/looker/index.md

 The Reduce Filter Queries feature is now generally available on the Admin > Settings page.

-### Feature
+### Breaking

 Looker admins can no longer create or edit individual users' API keys.
 Instead, from the Admin > Users page, admins can enable users to manage their own API keys.
-Once a user has API key management enabled, they can create, view, edit, and delete their API keys from their Looker account page. **Note:** This item was changed on October 9, 2025 to specify that it supports Looker (Google Cloud core) only.
+Once a user has API key management enabled, they can create, view, edit, and delete their API keys from their Looker account page. **Note:** This item was changed on October 9, 2025 to specify that it supports Looker (Google Cloud core) only, and it was changed again on October 22, 2025 to indicate that it's a breaking change.

 ### Feature